chwerth/chwerth.github.io/index.md

 - Added logging to Jenkins pipeline using Robot Framework to assist with debugging

 ### **WinShape Camps**, Rome, GA

+**Theme Director**, May 2022 - August 2022
+- Delivered 25 - 30 minutes of speaking content to audiences of 150 - 450 daily
+- Ensured overall direction and consistency of camp theme
+- Developed summer staff as communicators through one-on-one coaching
+- Worked with children across K - 8th grade, volunteers ages 14+
+- Led crew to set up small group rooms for camp
+- Co-led and served team of 24 staff

 **Summer Staff**, May 2019 - August 2019
 - Taught 4th-5th grade campers themed content and led groups in discussions and activities